-Brian is Vice Chair of the firm and serves on the firm’s Global Executive Committee.
-His broad global experience demonstrates his ability to tackle and find solutions for the most novel legal issues, as well as represent his clients at all stages of global antitrust litigation and other complex business disputes, whether in the discovery, damages, trial, appeal or settlement phase, or whether in the U.S., Europe, or globally.
+Brian’s broad global experience demonstrates his ability to tackle and find solutions for the most novel legal issues, as well as represent his clients at all stages of global antitrust litigation and other complex business disputes, whether in the discovery, damages, trial, appeal or settlement phase, or whether in the U.S., Europe, or globally.
 This unique combination enables him to counsel and act for clients comprehensively, in a commercially sensitive manner, and wherever necessary.

 Many of Brian's diverse clients are listed in the US and Global Fortune 100 and Fortune 500.